musham101/Numerical-Methods/README.md

 # Numerical-Methods Project
-The .cpp file includes all the different numerical methodes to fin solutions to the equations.
+The .cpp file includes all the different numerical methodes to find solutions to the equations.

 Methods included:
 - Bi-Section